ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Say goodbye to try-catch</blockquote>

 <h3>4.
-Why Your API is ‘Broken by Design’ Without JSON Schema - <a href="https://medium.com/@apalshah/why-your-api-is-broken-by-design-without-json-schema-9f406216c903" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Request-Response Cycle - <a href="https://medium.com/@Saidat-Taiwo/understanding-the-request-response-cycle-95868e614e10" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apal Shah`**
+✍️ **posted by `Saidat Taiwo`**

-<blockquote>People might argue that JSON Schema is overkill or outdated.
-But in this article, we’ll explore that it is not the case and understand how…</blockquote>
+<blockquote>Whenever you click a link, load a page, or submit a form online, you’re starting a rapid conversation between your device and a web server…</blockquote>

 <h3>5.
 Trump vs Harris — Who has a better website? - <a href="https://medium.com/@michalmalewicz/trump-vs-harris-who-has-a-better-website-b9fcde363f47" target="_blank" rel="noopener noreferrer">link</a></h3>